 What we do as a company has an impact on our commitment to net zero.
 We consider our own impacts on climate change and the potential impacts of climate change on our business.

 In 2022, we undertook our first carbon footprint analysis to establish baseline emissions for our decarbonization journey.
-Following this step, we are working to set science-based targets for emission reductions using the GHG Protocol as the basis for calculating our emissions.

 Included in our scope of work was the: